Danda Shah Bilawal: Infrastructure

-Danda Shah Bilawal has been designated as one of the ten "model villages" in the Chakwal District by the then Chief Minister of Punjab Chaudhry Pervaiz Elahi on personal request of Brigadier R Fateh Khan Malik son of the soil.
-With this schemes worth 80 million rupees were completed including two computer centres for Boys and Girls schools a main road running through the village.
+Danda Shah Bilawal has been designated as one of the ten "model villages" in the Chakwal District by the then Chief Minister of Punjab Chaudhry Pervaiz Elahi on personal request of Brigadier R Fateh Khan Malik.With this schemes worth 80 million rupees were completed including two computer centres for Boys and Girls schools a main road running through the village.

-The village has three private schools, one girls' high school and a boys' higher secondary school.
-In 1989, Nawaz Sharif, the then Chief Minister of Punjab, announced the formation of a boys' higher secondary school.
+The village has eight private schools, fauji foundation school, one girls' high school and a boys' higher secondary school.One special education center ,four Non formal education school,two boys and girls collage, two technical institutes, In 1989, Nawaz Sharif, the then Chief Minister of Punjab, announced the formation of a boys' higher secondary school.

 Al Mustafa Trust established its Medical Centre in this village in 2004 providing cheap medical care to poor people of the area.
 More than 250000 patients have benefited from this facility so far.
 It includes latest laboratory ECG Ultrasound and two ambulances for transportation of patients.

-Al Mujtaba Trust is providing scholarships to 32 deserving students in this village.
+Al Mujtaba Trust is providing scholarships to 60 deserving students in this village.

-The village also possesses a cricket stadium, constructed on school lands from funds of model village scheme and is called School Stadium.
+The village also possesses a cricket stadium, constructed on school lands from funds of model village scheme and is called Chilkoo Stadium.

 In 2008 The President of Pakistan Asif Ali Zardari announced the construction of Gambhir Dam, which was to be the largest small/medium dam of Pakistan.
 In the five-year reign of the Pakistan Peoples Party, no work was done on this project.
 Now the recent government decided to start the project and an amount of Rs.
 1974.350 million has been approved for the construction of Gambhir Dam in constituency PP-23 as per dams division letter on 24 November 2015.